Elvis impersonator: Samoa

 During the 1970s, a star attraction at the Aloha Lounge in Florida's Hawaiian Inn was Mr. Fatu.
 At the time, he was referred to as the greatest Elvis impressionist around.
 Following a break, he was back December 1976.
 The following year in August 1977, he was appearing at the Colonial Inn, fronting a nine-piece band called Coastal Connection.
 Among the LP albums he recorded were his 1976 album, Mr. Fatu Sings Elvis, which was recorded live at The Hawaiian Inn, and Manatua Mai A'u (Remember Me), released on the Tam-Bay label.
 His single "Love's Not Made of Time" by "God Will Rule" was produced by John Centinaro, who would work with another Elvis impersonator, Johnny Charro.
-Another single of his, released on the Fire Mountain label in 1980, "Just One Look" by "Darling" is a sought after collectors item.
+Another single of his, released on the Fire Mountain label in 1980, "Just One Look" by "Darling" is a sought-after collector's item.